skramm/homog2d/docs/homog2d_manual.md

 ### 5.3 - Intersection area

-Get the rectangle corresponding to the intersection of two rectangles: one can use either the named function, or the `&` operator:
+You can compute the rectangle corresponding to the intersection of two rectangles: one can use either the named function, or the `&` operator.
+For the union of two rectangles, the operation is similar, but it will return a (closed) `Polyline` object.

 ```C++
 auto r_inters = r1.intersection(r2);
 auto r_inters2 = r1 & r2;